-Number of shares in the associated Approximate Name of Director Name of associated corporation Nature of interest and capacity • percentage of shareholding Mr. Chau David (Note 2) View Art Investment Limited Beneficial owner 10 (L) 100%
+Name of Director Name of associated corporation Nature of interest and capacity Number of shares in the associated corporation (Note 1) Approximate percentage of shareholding Mr. Chau David (Note 2) View Art Investment Limited Beneficial owner 10 (L) 100%

-- (1) The letter "L" denotes long position of the Shares. - (2) Mr. Chau David beneficially and wholly owns View Art Investment Limited, which in turn holds approximately 62.5% of the issued share capital of the Company.
+- (1) The letter "L" denotes long position in the Shares. - (2) Mr. Chau David beneficially and wholly owns View Art Investment Limited, which in turn holds approximately 62.5% of the issued share capital of the Company.

-Save as disclosed above, as at 31 December 2023, none of the Directors or the chief executives of the Company had any interest or short position in the Shares, underlying Shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests which they are taken or deemed to have taken under such provision of the SFO), or were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein, or were required, pursuant to Rules 5.48 to 5.67 of the GEM Listing Rules relating to securities transactions by Directors to the Company and the Stock Exchange.
+Save as disclosed above, as at 31 December 2024, none of the Directors or the chief executives of the Company had any interest or short position in the Shares, underlying Shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests which they are taken or deemed to have taken under such provision of the SFO), or were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein, or were required, pursuant to Rules 5.48 to 5.67 of the GEM Listing Rules relating to securities transactions by Directors to the Company and the Stock Exchange.